asparatu/stubrady78.github.io/_posts/2017-07-04-Before-weight-loss-photo!.md

 ---
 layout: post
-description: I'm definitely making some progress
+description: I'm definitely getting better
 ---

 It's been a while since my last post.
 TBH I've been a little lazy as tough to